-During orientation week, you will plan your course schedule for your first semester and begin working on your degree plan in consultation with your major professor (if you have already been assigned one) and the Graduate Academic Counselor, Dr. Colleen Conlon.
+During orientation week, you will plan your course schedule for your first semester and begin working on your degree plan in consultation with your major professor (if you have already been assigned one), the Senior Graduate Academic Counselor, Dr. Colleen Conlon or Graduate Academic Counselor, Dr. Brian Cheesman.
 We urge you to meet with one or both of these individuals before finalizing your course schedule for your first semester.
-Before meeting with them, however, please familiarize yourself with the academic requirements associated with your degree plan in the Graduate Catalog as well as with the Schedule of Classes.
+Before meeting with them, however, please familiarize yourself with the academic requirements associated with your degree plan in the Graduate Catalog.
 Graduate level courses begin with 5xxx or 6xxx.
 Remember to register with the 4- or 5-digit class number, not the course prefix and catalog number.

 If you already know your applied instructor, you may be able to register for lessons before orientation.
 Master's and doctoral students may register for either three or four credit hours of lessons each semester.
-Contact the appropriate administrative assistant listed for the 4- or 5-digit lesson class number (“code”) you will need to register: Jamel Jackson (Composition), Diana Cooley (Vocal Studies, Keyboard Studies, Conducting & Ensembles), Christine Hill (Instrumental Studies and Early Music Instruments).
-For Jazz Studies, consult the box labled "Current" on the Jazz Studies Website.
-If you are an international student, you will need to complete orientation with UNT-International before you can register for any classes, including lessons.
+Contact the appropriate administrative assistant listed for the 4- or 5-digit lesson class number (“code”) you will need to register: Laura Russell (Composition), Diana Cooley (Vocal Studies, Keyboard Studies, Conducting & Ensembles), Carole Overturf (Instrumental Studies and Early Music Instruments).
+For Jazz Studies, consult the box labeled "Current" on the Jazz Studies Website.
+If you are an international student, you will need to remove all UNT-International holds before you can register for any classes, including lessons.